MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

 8. To make your changes available to users, on the initial **Azure Information Protection** blade, click **Publish**.

-### More information about background checking
+### More information about running continuously

 If you have the current preview version of the Azure Information Protection client, for documents, the client periodically checks the content for matches.
 This behavior enables automatic and recommended classification for documents that are stored in SharePoint Online.
-Large files also save more quickly because the checking process has already run.
+Large files also save more quickly because the content has already been checked for classification.

-The content checking is not real-time but runs periodically as a background task if the document is modified.
+The content classification is not real-time but runs periodically as a background task if the document is modified.

 ## Next steps